Thomas the Rhymer (novel)

 Thomas the Rhymer is a fantasy novel by American writer Ellen Kushner.
-It is based on the ballad of Thomas the Rhymer, a piece of folklore in which Thomas Learmonth's love of the Queen of Elfland was rewarded with the gift of prophecy.
+It is a fairytale based on the ballad of Thomas the Rhymer, a piece of folklore in which Thomas Learmonth's love of the Queen of Elfland was rewarded with the gift of prophecy.
 The novel won the 1991 World Fantasy Award and Mythopoeic Award.

 Plot summary

 Thomas, a harper from court, befriends a humble farmer and his wife.
 As he begins a relationship with Elspeth, their neighbor, he is whisked to Elfland, ensnared by the Fairy Queen.
 After seven years he returns to Gavin, Meg, and Elspeth with a parting gift from the Queen: he can only speak the truth.

 Characters

 Thomas

 A minstrel who sang in the king's court.
 Before he is captured by the Fairy Queen, he is a carefree young man.

 Elspeth

 A young woman who falls in love with Thomas.
 In the seven years of his absence, her hard life makes her cynical.